Phillip Francis Straling: Early life and ministry

-Phillip Straling was born on April 25, 1933 in San Bernardino, California.
-He was ordained into the priesthood by Bishop Charles Buddy for the Diocese of San Diego on March 19, 1959.
-He served 11 years in campus ministry before serving as executive secretary of the second Synod of the Diocese of San Diego.
-In 1976, Straling became pastor of Holy Rosary Parish in San Bernardino.
+Phillip Straling was born on April 25, 1933, in San Bernardino, California.
+He was ordained into the priesthood in San Diego, California, by Bishop Charles Buddy for the Diocese of San Diego on March 19, 1959.
+He served 11 years in campus ministry before serving as executive secretary of the second Synod of the diocese.
+In 1976, Straling was named pastor of Holy Rosary Parish in San Bernardino.

 Bishop of San Bernardino

-On July 14, 1978, Pope Paul VI named Straling as the first bishop of the newly created Diocese of San Bernardino.
-He was consecrated on November 6, 1978 by Cardinal Timothy Manning.
+On July 14, 1978, Pope Paul VI named Straling as the first bishop of San Bernardino.
+He was consecrated in Riverside, California, on November 6, 1978, by Cardinal Timothy Manning.
 The co-consecrators were Archbishop John Quinn and Bishop Leo Maher.

 During Straling's episcopate, the diocese grew from about 235,000 people to 800,000, and from 85 parishes to 105.
-For the formation for ministry he established a diaconate program, and started the Straling Institute in 1980 for laymen.
+He established a permanent diaconate program, and started the Straling Institute in 1980 for laymen.
 On January 28, 1992, Pope John Paul II named Gerald Barnes as the first auxiliary bishop of the diocese and Straling consecrated him on March 18 of the same year.

 Bishop of Reno

-On March 21, 1995, Pope John Paul II divided the Diocese of Reno-Las Vegas into two dioceses and appointed Straling as bishop of the new Diocese of Reno.
-He was installed on June 29, 1995 and served there for ten years.
+On March 21, 1995, John Paul II divided the Diocese of Reno-Las Vegas into two dioceses and appointed Straling as bishop of the new Diocese of Reno.
+He was installed on June 29, 1995, and served there for ten years.